InterACTION 2026

 Context

-Unfortunately, as the older population is growing, communities are becoming increasingly segregated by age, with little opportunity for meaningful connections between children and older people outside their own family.
+Astonishingly, as the older population is growing, communities are becoming increasingly segregated by age, with little opportunity for meaningful connections between children and older people outside their family.

 This lack of interaction makes it harder for children to learn from older people’s accumulated life wisdom and develop life skills such as patience, empathy and self-control.
 The reduced contact also increases the likelihood children will develop negative attitudes and stereotypes toward older adults based on prejudices and incorrect assumptions.

-The benefits of inter-generational activity aren’t just limited to younger participants – older adults report that spending time with children and teens positively impacts their self-esteem and social skills, contributes to emotional and overall health and well-being, and enables them to feel connected to their community.
+The benefits of inter-generational activity aren’t just limited to the younger participants – older adults report that spending time with children positively impacts their self-esteem and social skills, contributes to emotional and overall health and well-being, and enables them to feel connected to their community.

 About Us